bitsummation/pickaxe/README.md

 # Pickaxe
 ---
 An easy to use SQL based web scraper language.
 If you know SQL and a little about CSS selectors and want to capture data from the web, this is the tool for you.
+[Contact me](http://brockreeve.com/contact.aspx) with feedback/questions.
 ## Downloads
 ---
 Found [here](https://github.com/bitsummation/pickaxe/releases).
 It requires .NET framework 4.0.
 The **Pickaxe-Console.zip** is the command line version.
 The command line can run on non-windows platforms using mono.